For Faculty & Staff

 Teachers and staff are often the first to recognize that a student is in distress.
 You may notice a sudden or even gradual change in a student’s behaviour, personal hygiene or attendance.
 A student may behave in a bizarre or inappropriate manner, or perhaps seem to be sad, lethargic or agitated.
 Often, when unable to complete their work, students will confide to their teachers that they are having personal problems.
 In such situations, you are in an excellent position to provide information and assistance to students in difficulty and to refer them for professional counselling if needed.

-Tips for referring a student to counselling
+Tips for referring a student to our mental health services

 • Speak directly to the student about your concerns, preferably in private.
 People in distress are almost always receptive to an expression of genuine interest, caring and concern.